trans-travel/trans-travel/ca/yk.md

 ## Jails / Prisons

- * While trans prisoners can be housed federally in accommodations that match the person's gender identity, it is unknown whether or not the province of Manitoba does the same.
+ * It is unknown how trans prisoners are housed in Yukon currently, although Yukon does have policies that, on paper, seem to indicate that trans prisoners can be placed in housing in line with their gender identity.

 ## Legal Definition of Sex

-Non-binary people are recognized, and trans people are generally recognized on the basis of their gender identity, including the ability to update their documents.
+Non-binary people are only recognized for some purposes, and binary trans people are generally recognized on the basis of their gender identity, including the ability to update their documents.

 ## Medical Care